Posted on Leave a comment

 “I can tell by looking at them that they are healthy.”

 No one can see hip dysplasia, autoimmune thyroid disease, or inherited eye conditions in a dog that has not yet developed symptoms.
-This response reveals a fundamental misunderstanding of inherited disease.

 “My bloodlines are naturally healthy.”